 Anatomia Italiana del Nord also travels through the beautiful landscape of the Piedmont region, surrounded on three sides by the Alps and home to many famous wines and delicacies.

 Wine aficionados will delight in Piedmont’s most famous varietal, Barolo wine.
 Produced from the nebbiolo grape, it is bold and full-bodied.
 As one of Italy’s greatest wines, Barolo must be paired with meat, heavy pasta, or rich risotto.
 Planned excursions include the Barolo and Barbaresco DOCG vineyards, the wild white truffles of Alba, the risotto rice fields, and the historic castles of Piedmont.

-From Turin the itinerary continues to the beautiful Lakes of Northern Italy for a stay in Lake Como, known for its dramatic scenery set against the foothills of the Alps.
-Lake Como has been a popular retreat for aristocrats and the wealthy since Roman times, with many artistic and cultural gems.
-It has villas and palaces such as Villa Olmo, Villa Serbelloni, and Villa Carlotta.
+From Turin the itinerary continues to the beautiful Lakes of Northern Italy for a stay in Stresa on the shores of Lake Maggiore, known for its dramatic scenery set against the foothills of the Alps.
+Lake Maggiore has been a popular retreat for aristocrats and the wealthy since Roman times, with many artistic and cultural gems.
 There will be plenty of time to relax and enjoy this unique destination with a few excursions planned.

 Anatomia Italiana del Nord is open to anyone interested in discovering the deeper layers of Italian culture.
 Educated travelers, lovers of art, students of science, and of course cuisine and wine enthusiasts are invited to participate in this once-in-a-lifetime opportunity!

 Professional development credit available through the

 Click here for more information!